A Technology Specialist's insights on teaching the "whole child" with technology.

 This is the way we approach learning at Seatack ES, An Achievable Dream Academy.
 We have what some might call a unique approach to education.
 Kids in our program are given opportunities and access to certain extracurricular activities that, along with remediation, they simply wouldn’t receive within a regular public school program.

 All of our students wear uniforms, and there is a code of affirmations they have to adhere to every day.
 They also attend a monitoring program, during which they recite these affirmations.
-Sometimes, we have sailors and other military personnel come in and do uniform checks, all in the name of holding kids accountable.
+Sometimes we have sailors and other military personnel come in and do uniform checks, all in the name of holding kids accountable.

 Based on points they earn throughout the day, students are given the ability to shop in our school store.
-Here, they learn basic life skills like balancing a checkbook or writing a check.
+Here, they learn basic life skills, like balancing a checkbook or writing a check.
 Our students also have a social rotation, where they focus on subjects like etiquette.
 We teach them things like business language, ethics, STEM, and other important qualities that will be hugely beneficial later in life.

 Making Technology an Organic Part of Education

-In my role as an Instructional Technology Specialist at Seatack, I’m tasked with bridging the gap not only between technology and teachers, but teachers and students.
+In my role as an Instructional Technology Specialist at Seatack, I’m tasked with bridging the gap not only between technology and teachers, but also teachers and students.
 Technology is not a replacement for teaching—far from it.
-Instead, I see technology as a way to compliment both parties so they can learn from each other.
+Instead, I see technology as a way to complement both parties so they can learn from each other.
 The relationship students have with their teachers catalyzes their success when using technology.

 When I first joined Seatack in July of 2017, I was immediately struck by the fact that Chromebooks were already very prevalent in the classroom.
 But from the moment Chromebooks were rolled out across Seatack, a lot of the teachers realized they had a problem on their hands.